GunnerLab/mcce4_tutorial/docs/guide/p_batch.md

 # mcce_stat

 Reviewing multiple protein runs can be cumbersome.
 To aid the user, "mcce_stat" is included.
-The directories created by p_batch or pro_batch will contain the output files of each MCCE run. mcce_stat checks of these directories for "signal" files to check how each run is progressing, as of mcce_stat's runtime.
+The directories created by pro_batch will contain the output files of each MCCE run. mcce_stat checks of these directories for "signal" files to check how each run is progressing, as of mcce_stat's runtime.

 ```
 mcce_stat